GameAutomators/blog/_posts/2015-12-15-game-automators-winter-internship.md

 featured: false
 ---

-I organised the a winter internship at Innovation Garage, NIT Warangal to get students to work on solving new games.
+We organised the a winter internship at Innovation Garage, NIT Warangal to get students to work on solving new games.
 This was the rise of the [Game Automators](http://gameautomators.com).

-I'm attaching two videos that sum up what happened.
+The two videos that sum up what happened are attached below.

 ------